SISO APP Searches in Lattices with Tanner Graphs: Finding extrinsic a posteriori probabilities post BP

 In general, for a Markov process generated by triggering state transitions via some input (e.g.\ a classical convolutional code), the new state depends on the current input and several previous inputs; in the case at hand the new state depends only on the current input.
 This illustrates the degenerated nature of the Markov process at hand, seen thereby to be memoryless.

-The memoryless nature of the Markov process is also apparent in the fact that any state can be reached in one transition from any state, and the probability distribution of the states does not depend on time; it depends only on the probability distribution for $\bd{u}$, and so does the probability distribution of the output of the Markov process.
-The output of the Markov process does not depend on the current state, but rather on the input $\bd{u}$; the input determines both the new output and the new state, which implies that the output any time does not depend on any previous state.
+The memoryless nature of the Markov process is apparent in the fact that any state can be reached in one transition from any state, and the state probability distribution does not depend on time; it depends only on the probability distribution for $\bd{u}$, and so does the probability distribution of the output of the Markov process.
+The output of the Markov process does not depend on the current state, but rather on the input $\bd{u}$; the input determines both the new output and the new state---i.e.\ the output at any time does not depend on any previous state.